-Service design follows the same design thinking process models that we highlighted in previous articles.
-However, when it comes to the prototyping stage, there should be a coherent structure for the information that will be provided to the consumers during their journey in the product or service.
-Organizing the information can be represented in the tagging system in a grocery store, the content provided on a website, or organizing the gates in the airport terminals.
-One of the effective methods that help us to organize the information based on the consumers’ understanding is the card sorting method.
+Service design follows the same design thinking processes that we highlighted in previous articles about design thinking.
+However, when it comes to the prototyping stage, there should be a coherent structure for the information structure provided to the consumers during their product or service usage.
+Organising the information can be represented in the tagging system in a grocery store, the content provided on a website or organising the gates in the airport terminals.
+One of the effective methods that help us to organise the information structure based on the consumers’ understanding is the card sorting method.

-The card sorting is one of the methods used to design and organize the information that will be used by the consumer in the final product or service.
-It aims to eliminate any biases or misleading organizing for the information through letting a group of participants organizes the information that will be used on the service through the usage of printed or digital cards.
-Each card represents one of the elements that will be used on the information design of the service such as tags or labels, and the participants work individually or in group discussion to organize the elements based on the relation between them.
+Card sorting is one of the methods used to design and organise the information used by the consumer in the final product or service.
+It aims to eliminate any biases or to mislead organising for the information by letting a group of participants organise the information used on the service through printed or digital cards.
+Each card represents one of the elements used on the service’s information design, such as tags or labels, and the participants work individually or in group discussions to organise the elements based on the relation between them.
 The card sorting can use printed cards, sticky notes, and online card-sorting tools.
 We can also use it during the design research to analyse data, check What is Thematic Analysis?
 And How to Apply in Design Thinking.

 - How to Use Task Analysis Grid in Service Design